-Label Desc ription RAD US authenti cation server packet cou nter.
-There are seven receive and four transmit counters.
-Directi on Name RFC4562 Name Description Rx Access Accepts radiusAuthClientExtAccessAccepts The number of RADIUS Access-Accept packets (valid or invalid) received from the server.
-FX Access Rejects radiusAuthClientExtAccessRejects The number of RADIUS Access-Reject packets (valid or invalid) received from the server.
-Rx.
-Access Challenges radiusAuthClientExtAccessChallenges The number of RADIUS Access-Challenge packets (valid or invalid) received from the server.
-Rx Malformed Access Responses radiusAuthClientExtMalformedAccessResponse Authenticater attributes or unknown types are not included as majormed access responses.
-Rx Bad Authenticators radiusAuthClientExtBadAuthenticators The number of RADJUS Access-Response packets containing invalid authenticators or Message Authenticator attributes received from the server.
-Packet Counters R× Unknown Types radiusAuthClientExtUnknownTypes The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
-Rx Packets Dropped radiusAuthClientExtPacketsDropped The number of RADUS packets that were received from the server on the authentication port and dropped for some other reason.
-Tx Access Requests radiusAuthClientExtAccessRequests The number of RADIUS Access-Request packets sont to the server.
+Label Description RADIUS authentication server packet counter.
+There are seven receive and fo transmit counters.
+Direction Name RFC4668 Name Description Rx Access Accepts radiusAuthClientExtAccessAccepts The number of RADIUS Access-Accept packets (valid or invalid) received from the server.
+Access Rejects radius Authorites the season riches The number of RADIUS Access-Reject packets RX Access Challenges radiusAuthClientExtAccessChallenges (valid or invalid) received from the server.
+The number of RADIUS Access-Challenge packets (valid or invalid) received from the server.
+Server.
+The number of malformed RADIUS Access- Response packets received from the server.
+RX Access radiusAuthClientExtMalformedAccessResponses invalid length.
+Bad authenticators or Message Responses Authenticator attributes or unknown types are not included as malformed access responses.
+RX Bad radiusAuthClientExtBadAuthenticators The number of RADIUS Access-Response packets containing invalid authenticators or Message Authenticator attributes received from the server.
+Packet Counters The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
+The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
+The number of RADIUS Access-Request Tx Access Requests radiusAuthClientExtAccessRequests packets sent to the server.
 This does not include retransmissions.
-Tx Access Retransmissions radiusAuthClientExtAccessRatransmissions The number of RADIUS Access: Request packets retransmitted to the RADIUS authentication server.
-Tr.
-Pending Requests radiusAuthClientExtPendingRequects The number of RADIUS Access-Request packets destined for the server that have not yet timed out or received a response.
-This variable is incremented when an Access- Request is sent and decremented due to receipt of an Access-Accept, Access-Reject, Access-Challenge, times(a, or retransmission.
-Tx Timeouts radiusAuthClientExtTimeouts The number of authentication timeouts to the server.
+TX Access Retransmissions radiusAuthClientExtAccessRetransmissions The number of RADIUS Access-Request packets retransmitted to the RADIUS authentication server.
+The number of RADIUS Access-Request packets destined for the server that have not yet timed out or received a response.
+This variable is incremented when an Access-Request is sent and decremented due to receipt of an Access-Accept, Access-Reject, Access-Challenge, timeout, or retransmission.
+The number of authentication timeouts to the server.
 After a timeout, the client may retry to the same server, send to a different server, or give up.
 A retry to the same server is counted as a retransmit as well as a timeout.
 A send to a different server is counted as a Request as well as a timeout.
-This trip ti me. state of the server and the latest round- Other Info State Round Trip (1999) (1999) Shows the state of the server is Desatted : The server is enable list.
-Ready : The server is enable nummy.
-Beady : The server is enabled.
-It RADIUS module is ready to accep Dead II: seconds Left) : Access not reply within the configured it disabled, but will get re-snabled seconds left before this occurs is reachable when more than one s The time interval (measured in m Reply/Access Challenge and the takes one of the following vakies: is disabled.
-By communication is not yet up and P communication is up and running, and the t access attempts.
-I attempts were made to this server, but it did mout.
-The server has temporarily been when the dead-time expires.
-The number of displayed in parentheses.
-This state is only Time 0 ms indicates that there hasn't I vat. been round-trip communication with the server
+This section contains information about the state of the server and the latest roun trip time.
+Other Info Name RFC4668 Name Description reachable when more than one server is enabled.
+The time interval (measured in milliseconds) between the most recent Access- Reply/Access-Challenge and the Access-Request that matched it from the RADIUS Trip radiusAuthClientExtRoundTripTime authentication server.
+The granularity of this measurement is 100 ms. A value of 1 ms indicates that there hasn't been round-trip communication with the server yet.

-RADIUS Accounting Statistics for Server #1

-Receive Packets Transmit Packets

-Responses 0 Requests 0

-Malformed Responses 0 Retransmissions 0

-Bad Authenticators 0 Pending Requests 0

-Unknown Types 0 Timeouts 0

-Packets Dropped 0

-Other Info

-IP Address 0.0.0.0:1813

-State Disabled

-Round-Trip Time 0 ms
+RADIUS Accounting Statistics for Server #1 Receive Packets Transmit Packets 0 Responses 0 Requests Malformed Responses 0 Retransmissions 0 Bad Authenticators 0 Pending Requests 0 Unknown Types 0 Timeouts 0 Packets Dropped 0 Other Info IP Address 0.0.0.0:1813 State Disabled Round-Trip Time 0 ms